Dyson vacuum cleaner - Burning or strange smells troubleshooting.

 Once you have replaced your belt, brushbar or both put it back together and it should be back in working order.

 If you have a clutch model then it is still possible for the belt to break, if you have a Dyson that is 5 years or older then the clutch may be worn causing the belts to slip.
 Even if you see one belt intact then there is still another belt that you cannot see without stripping it down.
+Clutches can be reconditioned using a clutch repair kit but be warned it's tricky to do, first time I did it I did a bit of swearing but now I've perfected the technique and can do it in under 5 minutes it just takes practice.

 The same applies to the brushbar troubleshooting just above, although it can be a bit tricky getting the brushbar back in again correctly.
-If you have put a new clutch in yourself and are trying to put the brushbar back in again then get the sticking plasters at the ready.